WFEA Competition Rules

 Towards International Judges:

-International Judge is one who possesses the International Judge license of the OKS and included among the International Judges’ Committee of WFEA.
+International Judge is one who possesses the International Judge license of the OKS and included among the International Judges of WFEA.

-- The International Judge shall not allow a competitor to take part on the competition who is not properly prepared to perform the task.
+- The International Judge shall not allow a competitor to take part in a competition if the competitor is not properly prepared to perform the task.

 - The International Judge shall not allow a horse to compete in a competition that is not properly prepared to perform the task, or is not in a good health (for example; injured, limping or in poor condition).